volkaert/events-websockets-quarkus/README.md

 ### Test

-In a terminal, start a publication (named `pubA1`) for events of category `eventA`:
+In a terminal, start a publication for events of category `eventA`:
 ```
-wscat -c localhost:8080/events/eventA/publications/pubA1
+wscat -c localhost:8080/events/eventA/publications
 ```

-In another terminal, start a subscription (named `subA1`) for events of category `eventA`:
+In another terminal, start a subscription for events of category `eventA`:
 ```
-wscat -c localhost:8080/events/eventA/subscriptions/subA1
+wscat -c localhost:8080/events/eventA/subscriptions
 ```

 Type some message in the terminal of the publication and check that the message is diplayed in the terminal of the subscription.